rpcme/aws-cloud-and-xilinx-workshop/doc/make-amazon-freertos-for-zynq7k.md

 8. Import pre-defined projects into workspace – the root directory should be ```AFR_HOME```.

-   File -> Import... -> Existing Projects into Workspace -> Next -> Select Root Directory The root directory should only contain FORWARD SLASHES, EVEN ON WINDOWS.
-   DOUBLE CHECK THE ROOT DIRECTORY AFTER SETTING IT AS IT MAY END UP SELECTING A SUBDIRECTORY.
+   File -> Import... -> Existing Projects into Workspace -> Next -> Select Root Directory DOUBLE CHECK THE ROOT DIRECTORY AFTER SETTING IT AS IT MAY END UP SELECTING A SUBDIRECTORY.
 MANUALLY EDIT IF NECESSARY.
    Make sure to select all projects except 'aws_tests' which is not used in this workshop.